clojure-emacs/cider/README.md

 <kbd>C-c C-m</kbd>                   | Invoke `macroexpand-1` on the form at point and display the result in a macroexpansion buffer.
 If invoked with a prefix argument, `macroexpand` is used instead of `macroexpand-1`.
 <kbd>C-c M-m</kbd>                   | Invoke `clojure.walk/macroexpand-all` on the form at point and display the result in a macroexpansion buffer.
 <kbd>C-c C-n</kbd>                   | Eval the ns form.
-<kbd>C-c M-n</kbd>                   | Switch the namespace of the repl buffer to the namespace of the current buffer.
+<kbd>C-c M-n</kbd>                   | Switch the namespace of the REPL buffer to the namespace of the current buffer.
 <kbd>C-c C-z</kbd>                   | Select the REPL buffer.
 With a prefix argument - changes the namespace of the REPL buffer to the one of the currently visited source file.
 <kbd>C-u C-u C-c C-z</kbd>           | Select the REPL buffer based on a user prompt for a directory.
 <kbd>C-c M-d</kbd>                   | Display current REPL connection details, including project directory name, buffer namespace, host and port.